How to Grow Cluster Beans in Containers At Home?

 Facts and Properties of Cluster Beans

 Cluster beans can be grown easily in containers and balconies.
-Since they are very easy to germinate, you can sow them directly on the ground.
+Since they are very easy to germinate, you can plant them directly on the ground.
 These beans have a certain affinity towards sandy and well-drained soil which is why they are cultivated all around India.

 The guar beans are specially harvested during summer months and can provide you with a unique blend of taste and health.
 Let us first take a brief look at the benefits associated with consuming cluster beans: